Sunday, October 20, 2019

 BELOW: BONUS ILLUSTRATIONS FROM Lynch, Schwabe and Wandelaar/Albinus:

 Jack Lynch also produced the cover art and interior illustrations for the children's book The Quinducklets, The Adventures of Five Little Ducks, by Ruth & Helen Rames.
-It was published in hardcover by Murray & Gee in 1945.
+It was published in hardback by Murray & Gee in 1945.
 Helen Rames Briggs (1908-2010) was a longtime resident of Glendale, California, and for many years she owned and operated a bookstore there, but she was also a determined writer, publishing more than 50 articles, poems and children's stories.
 She is the author of just this one book though, co-written with her sister Ruth Rames Munson (1907-1994).

 * * * * *